gghill/tips-n-tricks/Git/git.md

 2. Commit!
 Commit your new files from R Studio, but don't push (yet).

-3. On github make a new repo choosing to create from an existing directory and copy the code it gives you, using the recommended settings for existing directories.
+3. On github make a new repo choosing to create from an existing directory (do not add a README or a .gitignore template yet) and copy the code it gives you, using the recommended settings for existing directories.

 4. Paste the code github gives you into the R command line within your new R project.
 Should be something like:
 ```bash